At Bertram's Hotel

-Plot summary
+Plot

 Miss Marple takes a two-week holiday in London at Bertram's Hotel, an establishment known for its authentic recreation of the Edwardian era, with the addition of modern conveniences.
-With her friend Lady Selina Hazy, Miss Marple observes the other guests: the famous adventuress Bess Sedgwick; her daughter, Elvira Blake, whom Bess has not seen since the girl was 2 years old, saying it's better for Elvira to be separated from her, as she's a dangerous person, not safe to be around; Elvira's legal guardian Colonel Luscombe, who brought Elvira to the hotel not knowing that Bess was also staying there; the clergyman Canon Pennyfather; and the racing car driver Ladislaus Malinowski, who drops into the hotel to leave a message.
+With her friend Lady Selina Hazy, Miss Marple observes the other guests: the famous adventuress Bess Sedgwick; her daughter, Elvira Blake, whom Bess has not seen since the girl was two years old, saying it's better for Elvira to be separated from her, as she's a dangerous person, not safe to be around; Elvira's legal guardian Colonel Luscombe, who brought Elvira to the hotel not knowing that Bess was also staying there; the clergyman Canon Pennyfather; and the racing car driver Ladislaus Malinowski, who drops into the hotel to leave a message.

-Bess Sedgwick recognises the hotel's commissionaire, Michael Gorman, with whom she once had an affair.
-Unknown to either of them, Miss Marple and Elvira overhear their discussion of details of their shared past in Ballygowlan, Ireland.
+Bess Sedgwick recognises the hotel's commissionaire, Michael Gorman.
+Unknown to either of them, Miss Marple and Elvira overhear their discussion of their shared past in Ballygowlan, Ireland.

-Elvira works a scheme with her friend Bridget to get money to fly to Ireland for unspecified reasons.
-She visits the lawyer Richard Egerton, one of her trustees, to find out the size of her inheritance, which is apparently large, and who gets it if she dies.
+Elvira arranges a scheme with her friend Bridget to get money to fly to Ireland for unspecified reasons.
+She visits the lawyer Richard Egerton, one of her trustees, to find out the size of her inheritance, which is apparently large, and to find out who gets it if she dies.

 Canon Pennyfather attempts to travel to Lucerne for a conference, but he leaves on the wrong day and misses the event.
 Upon his return to Bertram's late at night he finds intruders in his bedroom.
 Some hours later the Irish Mail train is robbed.
 Some witnesses of the robbery report having seen Pennyfather on the train.

 Days later, the Canon's disappearance is reported to the police.
 Inspector Campbell and Chief Inspector Davy visit Bertram's to investigate the disappearance as well as the series of robberies, which Davy begins to suspect may have some connection with the hotel.
 After the Inspector questions everyone at the hotel, Davy meets Miss Marple.
 She tells him that she saw Canon Pennyfather at the hotel after he had supposedly left for Lucerne.
 The Canon is then discovered to be alive, having been found unconscious and nursed back to health by some Good Samaritans.
 However, he has no memory of events after he set out to take his plane to Lucerne.